 Of the three chapters in the book, the first two are a dialogue between Yahweh and the prophet.
-The message that "the just shall live by his faith" plays an important role in Christian thought.
+A verse in chapter 2 stating that "the just shall live by his faith" plays an important role in Christian thought.
 It is used in the Epistle to the Romans, Epistle to the Galatians, and the Epistle to the Hebrews as the starting point of the concept of faith.
-A copy of these chapters is included in the Habakkuk Commentary, found among the Dead Sea Scrolls.
+A copy of these two chapters is included in the Habakkuk Commentary, found among the Dead Sea Scrolls.
 Chapter 3 is now recognized as a liturgical piece.
 It is debated whether chapter 3 and the first two chapters were written by the same author.

 The prophet Habakkuk is generally believed to have written his book in the mid-to-late 7th century BC.
 It is likely that it was written shortly after the Fall of Nineveh (in 612 BC) and before the Babylonian capture of Jerusalem (in 586 BC).